Overview of Windows Programming in C++

 On Windows 10, you can use Visual C++ to create many kinds of programs:

 Command-line apps and utilities.
-For more information, see Win32 Console Applications in Visual C++.
+For more information, see Console Applications.

 DirectX Games that run on the PC or Xbox.
 For more information, see DirectX Developer Center.